 Follow up with your child's neurologist as directed:

-Your child may need tests to check the level of antiseizure medicine in his blood.
-Your child's neurologist may need to change or adjust his medicine.
+Your child may need tests to check the level of antiseizure medicine in his or her blood.
+Your child's neurologist may need to change or adjust his or her medicine.
 Write down your questions so you remember to ask them during visits.

 - Do not panic.